Tijgadixa/Simulador-de-Questoes-para-TVDE/README.md

 ## Evolução para a app

-A versão publicada da **AprovaTVDE** foi pensada para estudo rápido, foco no essencial e utilização simples.
+A versão publicada da **AprovaTVDE** foi pensada para estudar de forma rápida, focada e simples.
 Segundo o site oficial, a app funciona offline, inclui Teste Rápido, Categorias e Exame, e permite acompanhar o progresso através do histórico.

 ## English

-This repository contains the first web prototype that led to **AprovaTVDE**, a study app for TVDE theory exam preparation.
+This repository contains the first web prototype that became the foundation for **AprovaTVDE**, a study app for TVDE theory exam preparation.

 The initial goal was to create a simple experience for practising questions, navigating between them, and reviewing results.
 The concept later evolved into an App Store release with a more complete experience, category-based training, exam mode, history, and offline support.